-Combining a background in environmental science and architectural design, Stephanie Carlisle serves as a bridge between research and practice, bringing data-driven analysis and topical research to complex design problems.
+Stephanie Carlisle uses her background in environmental science and architecture to bridge research and design, bringing data-driven analysis to complex design problems.

-As a researcher at KieranTimberlake, Stephanie investigates topics related to the interaction between the constructed and natural environment, including green infrastructure, urban ecology, high-performance landscape design, Life Cycle Assessment, material health and toxicity, and environmental modeling and mapping.
-She led the materials database development for Tally®, a custom LCA application for Revit that allows architects to calculate the environmental impacts of their building material choices during design.
-Her previous work at KieranTimberlake has involved using industrial symbiosis to integrate resource use at the building, landscape, and urban scale for projects such as the new US Embassy in London, the Consortium for Building Energy Innovation, and the Sculpture Building and Art Gallery at Yale University.
+Stephanie investigates the interaction between constructed and natural environments, focusing on green infrastructure, urban ecology, high-performance landscape design, Life Cycle Assessment, material health and toxicity, and environmental modeling and mapping.
+She has piloted spatial surveys of Love Park and the Emergency Department at Jefferson University Hospital, and led the materials database development for Tally®, a custom LCA application that allows architects to calculate the environmental impacts of their building material choices.
+She has brought her expertise to projects such as the US Embassy in London, the Consortium for Building Energy Innovation, and a new art gallery administration building.

-Stephanie is a lecturer of Urban Ecology at the University of Pennsylvania, School of Design and is the co-editor-in-chief of Scenario Journal, an online publication devoted to showcasing and facilitating the emerging interdisciplinary conversations between landscape architecture, urban design, engineering, and ecology.
-She has spoken and served on juries at Cornell University, Yale University, University of Pennsylvania, University of Southern California, and Wesleyan University.
+Stephanie's writing on life cycle assessment was published in the book Embodied Energy and Design in 2017, and her award-winning research on green roofs has appeared in Cities and the Environment (CATE) and Green Roof Ecosystems.
+Stephanie also serves as a lecturer of Urban Ecology at the University of Pennsylvania School of Design and is the Co-Editor-in-Chief of Scenario Journal, an online publication devoted to showcasing and facilitating the emerging interdisciplinary conversations between landscape architects, urban designers, engineers, and ecologists.
+She has spoken and served on juries at Columbia University, Cornell University, Yale University, the University of Pennsylvania, the University of Southern California, and Wesleyan University.